JoshStark/auto-ftp/README.md

     gradlew build

-This project is fully tested and all test can be run via Gradle:
+This project is fully tested and all tests can be run via Gradle:

     gradlew test